aamer2411/azure-databricks-pipeline-insurance-guidewireCDA-claims/Full_Project_Walkthrough.md

 With IDENTITY you only get the SK *after* the INSERT via `SCOPE_IDENTITY()`.
 For a pipeline that needs to pass `CYC_RUN_SK` downstream to many activities before everything is committed, SEQUENCE gives more control.
 Additional benefits: can be reseeded without truncating the table, easier to manage in DevOps migrations as an explicit versioned object.

-**Impact on practice project:** None — our stored procs insert first then return the SK via `SCOPE_IDENTITY()`, and ADF picks it up from the Lookup output.
+**Impact on this project:** None — our stored procs insert first then return the SK via `SCOPE_IDENTITY()`, and ADF picks it up from the Lookup output.
 Functionally identical for our pipeline.

 ---